zhongfu/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+# Quick start

+## Running PeopleSoft for the first time

 1. Ensure you have Java `11` or above installed in your Computer.
-Follow [this guide](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) to do so.
+Follow [**this guide**](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) to do so.

-2. Download the latest version of the application from [here](https://github.com/AY2122S2-CS2103T-T11-4/tp/releases).
-Select the `peoplesoft.jar` file.
+2. **Download** the latest version of `peoplesoft.jar` from [**here**](https://github.com/AY2122S2-CS2103T-T11-4/tp/releases).

-3. Move it to the folder that you want the data to be saved in.

-4. Double-click the file to start the app.
-The GUI should appear as pictured in a few seconds.
-If this does not work on your system, open an instance of the command line (command prompt for Windows, the terminal on Mac and Linux), navigate to directory where the file is located, and type `java -jar peoplesoft.jar`.
-Note how the app contains some sample data.
+3. Place the `peoplesoft.jar` file anywhere on your computer.
+Ideally, create a new folder for this step.

+4. **Double-click** the file to start the app.
+A window should appear in a few seconds as pictured below.

 <br><br>